marnelfr/udemy.react/README.md

 items[existingItemIndex] = updatedItem
 return {items, totalPrice}
 `````
+So our reducer function should be pure function.

 ## React.memo
 If we have a component which is going to change or its props values are going to change